-The number of shares of our common stock reserved for issuance pursuant to our 2020 Plan equals 4,733,500 shares of common stock.
-In addition, the shares reserved for issuance under our 2020 Plan will include shares of our common stock subject to awards granted under our 2014 Plan that, after the date the 2014 Plan is terminated, are terminated, cancelled, expire, or otherwise terminate without having been exercised in full or are forfeited to or repurchased by us, provided that the maximum number of shares that may be added to the 2020 Plan pursuant to this sentence is 1,950,834 shares.
+The number of shares of our common stock which will be reserved for issuance pursuant to our 2020 Plan will be equal to the greater of (1) shares of common stock (determined on a pre-reverse stock split basis) and (2) percent (%) of the total number of shares to be issued and outstanding immediately after the closing of this offering, assuming the that the underwriters' option to purchase additional shares is exercised in full (the Initial Shares) (determined on a post-reverse stock split basis), provided that the number of Initial Shares may not exceed shares (determined on a pre-reverse stock split basis).
+In addition, the shares reserved for issuance under our 2020 Plan will include shares of our common stock subject to awards granted under our 2014 Plan that, after the date the 2014 Plan is terminated, are terminated, cancelled, expire, or otherwise terminate without having been exercised in full or are forfeited to or repurchased by us, provided that the maximum number of shares that may be added to the 2020 Plan pursuant to this sentence is shares.
 The number of shares available for issuance under our 2020 Plan also will include an annual increase on the first day of each of our fiscal years for a period of ten years, beginning with our fiscal year 2021, equal to the least of: